Donald Trump tests positive for coronavirus | DW | 02.10.2020

 Immediately, the White House canceled plans for Trump to attend a campaign fundraiser and to fly to Florida for a rally later Friday.

+First Lady Melania Trump acknowledged that the pair had "postponed all upcoming engagements."

-However, the first lady's chief of staff wrote on Twitter that "nothing" would stop the pair from "fighting for the American people."
+But her Chief of Staff Stephanie Grisham wrote that "nothing" would stop the pair from "fighting for the American people."

+White House Press Secretary Kayleigh McEnany, meanwhile, wrote on Twitter: "Your President will continue to put the People first!

-If the president was unable to do his job — even for a short illness— the 25th Amendment to the United States Constitution allows the vice president becomes the president.
+If Trump were unable to do his job — even due to a short illness — the 25th Amendment to the United States Constitution allows the vice president becomes the president.

 The announcement sparked an immediate drop in US stock futures.
 The Dow slumped 1.7% and the broader S&P 500 shed 1.6% on the news.
 Japan's Nikkei traded down almost a percent and European stock markets were expected to open lower on the news.

+US Vice President Mike Pence wrote on Twitter that he and his wife Karen were sending "love and prayers to our dear friends," before adding: "We join millions across America praying for their full and swift recovery."

-Indian Prime Minister Narendra Modi tweeted his support, wishing the president and first lady "a quick recovery."
+Indian Prime Minister Narendra Modi was the first world leader to tweet his support, wishing the president and first lady "a quick recovery."

 After several earlier positive cases close to the president, the White House began conducting daily tests for Trump's senior aides and anyone else in close proximity with the president or vice president Mike Pence — including reporters.